aws/aws-cdk/design/continuous-delivery.md

 To deploy a stack to an environment, the deployment will need to:

 1. Assume the **Deployment IAM Role** from the target environment.
+The deployment IAM role is encoded inside the cloud assembly.
+By default the name of the role is rendered by `core.Stack` based on the conventions of the bootstrapping template, but users are able to override this behavior if their environments used custom bootstrapping.
 2. Create a CloudFormation change-set for the stack.
-3. Execute the change-set by requesting CloudFormation to assume the administrative **CloudFormation IAM Role**.
+3. Execute the change-set by requesting CloudFormation to assume the administrative **CloudFormation IAM Role** (again, role is encoded in the cloud assembly).

 ## Walkthrough